PaddlePaddle/docs/doc/fluid/advanced_usage/development/activations_en.rst

 **Fluid provides two ways to use the activation function:**

-- If a layer interface provides :code:`act` variables (default None), we can specify the type of layer activation function by the variable.
+- If a layer interface provides :code:`act` variables (default None), we can specify the type of layer activation function through this parameter.
 This mode supports common activation functions :code:`relu`, :code:`tanh`, :code:`sigmoid`, :code:`identity`.

 .. code-block:: python